 Create: Informed by their experience in an art form, participants will create or perform art.

 Assess: Student learning is measured and assessed in alignment with national or state arts education standards.
 At the conclusion of the project, grantees will be required to describe the assessment methods used to assess learning, and may submit tools used to assess learning with their Final Report.
+Where appropriate, applicants also may describe project outcomes that use the arts to address youth development, college, career, or citizen readiness or affect change in school or community culture such as school attendance, graduation or recidivism rates.
+Explain how you plan to measure those outcomes.
 Before applying, please review the reporting requirements for Learning.

 Professional Development Grants